 It’s warm.
 I take off my jacket, grateful it’s not a hot summer day.

-It’s been 10 or 15 minutes already.
-I realize I’ve done all I can and that my best option might be to meditate or read Pema on “How to appreciate your life – JUST AS IT IS.”
+I look at the time on my iPhone; it’s been 10 or 15 minutes already.
+I realize I’ve done all I can and that my best option might be to meditate or read Pema on “How to appreciate your life—JUST AS IT IS.”

-As I move to sit on the floor, something wonderful, even magical, happens.
-The elevator starts to move – gently, slowly, quietly.
+As I move to sit on the floor, the elevator starts to move—gently, slowly, quietly.
 An elevator that moves has never seemed so wonderful.
 I hope it doesn’t stop.

 The door opens in the basement.
 Tim greets me with a smile and warmth in his brown eyes.